772 “me gusta”

 Skills in carpentry, plumbing, electrics, cars, computers, tiling, bike repair, painting and horticulture are very welcome, but we basically most of all need friendly people who are happy to roll up their sleeves with us and help us make our dream happen.
 We try to match up your interests and skills with projects that need to get done.

 In winter of 2020, there are a few projects that we hope might happen - depending a lot on when we ourselves have time:

 Putting up drainage pipes on the barn to collect rain water for gardening

 Renovating and painting garden furniture

 There is also always some of this to be done at our place:

-Handling fire wood for heating (chopping, splitting and stacking)
+Handling fire wood for heating (more in winter, chopping, splitting and stacking)